trebeljahr/trebeljahr.com/_posts/on-the-beauty-of-living.md

 Beauty is everywhere around us.
 When we look at the world and try to understand how it works and make some progress in doing so that is just wonderful.

 The exhilaration I can feel when I understand something new, while reading a book or watching a lecture.
 That feeling, that moment... is just pure happiness.
 Bliss.
-Those are what make life worth living.
+These moments are what make life worth living.

 ## Layers Of Complexity.

 The wonders of knowledge and how this world works and how massively complex it really is just excite me every single time I stop to notice and think about them.

-Simple facts become almost magical mysteries.
+*Simple facts become magical mysteries.*

-The fact of how I can just listen to music...

-Without even thinking about the fact that there was a microphone involved somewhere along the way.
+The fact of how I can just listen to music... without even thinking about the fact that there was a microphone involved somewhere along the way.
 A device picking up vibrations from the air, which somebody playing an instrument caused.
 And then turning them into patterns of electric currents, which can then be stored as tiny bumps on a magnetic metal disk.

 A disk that is spinning around rapidly while a small arm darts back and forth across the metallic surface, changing it's polarization corresponding to the currents picked up by the microphone...
 Forming little bumps in the metal, which encode the information that underlie the patterns of the vibrations picked up earlier.